-Join Gabriel Corbett for an in-depth discussion in this video Drawing shapes, part of Up and Running with eDrawings.
+Join Gabriel Corbett for an in-depth discussion in this video Drawing shapes, part of Learning eDrawings.

 Sometimes the best way to relay what you'd like to do is to draw a simple shape or…import a sketch or picture, that shows an example.…eDrawings has a handy set of tools to basic shapes as well as ability to import…various image formats that show up in the view window.…To get started click on the annotation toolbar and we're going to be using this…of tools down here.
 The line, rectangle, circle, bark and…spline tools.
 To get started I'm going to move this…model around, take this back face and click on normal too.…Now what I want to do is I want to add a little rectangular cutout in the back side…of this part.
 So to do that, I can make a note but it's…probably a little bit easier if I just drew a shape about what I'm looking for.…